Josh Selig

 Joshua Selig (born May 12, 1964) is an American television producer and director.
 He won ten Daytime Emmy Awards for his work as a writer on Sesame Street.
 After leaving Sesame Street, Selig partnered with Lori Shaer to create a studio called Little Airplane Productions.
 Through Little Airplane, Selig produced Oobi for Noggin, Wonder Pets! for Nickelodeon, and 3rd & Bird for the BBC.

 Josh Selig left Little Airplane in 2020.

 Early life

 Josh Selig was born on the Upper West Side of Manhattan.
 He began his career as a child actor on Sesame Street during its first two seasons.
-As a teenager, Selig attended Sarah Lawrence College, where he studied theater and poetry.
+As a young adult, Selig attended Sarah Lawrence College, where he studied theater and poetry.
 He returned to Sesame Street in 1988 as a writer.
 He also worked on the Israeli-Palestinian and Polish adaptations of the show during the 1990s.